hackergrrl/common-readme/readme_tips.md

 6. *License* -- most modules put this at the very bottom, but this might actually be better to have higher up; you're likely to exclude a module VERY quickly if it has an incompatible license to your work.
-I generally stick to the MIT/BSD/X11/ISC flavours. if you have a non-permissive license, stick it at the very top of the module to prevent any confusion
+I generally stick to the MIT/BSD/X11/ISC flavours.
+If you have a non-permissive license, stick it at the very top of the module to prevent any confusion

-## cognitive funneling, economy of scale
+## Cognitive Funneling

 The ordering of the above was not chosen at random.